aweirdnerd/DIscovery-Manual/User-manual.md

 ## Research Centres

-There will be a  menu in Discovery showing the School Research Centres.
+There is a  menu on the Discovery Search page showing the School Research Centres.

+### Linking to Research Centres

  Users may link themselves to Centres via Elements - Menu -My Profile - Projects - <paper-clip icon> Add Project Relationship

+## Departments

+There is a Departments menu on the Search Page.
+This is based on the Department that is recorded in the HR System.
+If this is incorrect, please contact HR

+### Research Students

+RD students are linked to their faculty, not a department

+### PS Services

+Some PS service units are merged into a general heading of Professional Support

 # Timeline